wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
-= 4.3.4 =
+= 4.4.0 =
+Added option for enquiry to email themselves a copy of the message plus Polish translation updated = 4.3.4 =
 Email now includes page url of contact form, removed link in main contact form view = 4.3.3 =